WebexCC-SA/LAB-2857/docs/02-activation.md

 # Webex Instant Connect configuration

-Log in https://instant.webex.com as a Webex administrator in your Webex Meetings Guest-2-Guest organization, and:
+Log in https://instant.webex.com as a Webex administrator in your Webex Meetings Guest-2-Guest organization with the lab credentials provided, and:

 1. Click on **Begin Integration**